 Because these are difficult decisions, individuals should contemplate the end of life care they want to receive with their family and estate planning attorney, who will help draft a health care directive.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in adding a health care directive to your Houston estate plan, contact the attorneys at McCulloch & Miller, PLLC.
 We have years of experience handling a wide array of estate plans and can help with your specific needs.
 Besides health care directives, we also handle estate planning matters like drafting wills, creating trusts, and helping with Medicaid planning.
-To speak with one of our knowledgeable attorneys and to schedule a free consultation, call us today at 713-333-8900.
+To speak with one of our knowledgeable attorneys and to schedule a consultation, call us today at 713-333-8900.